fitthejob/cx-demo/README.md

 This repo is strongest as evidence of:

 - Amazon Connect solution design across instance, routing, queue, hours, number, and contact-flow domains
+- CI/CD and identity design using GitHub OIDC instead of long-lived AWS credentials
+- Observability design using CloudWatch log groups, metric filters, metric alarms, EventBridge schedules, SNS alerting, and audit evidence capture through the shared audit pipeline
 - Terraform modularization with explicit dependency management and environment manifests
-- CI/CD and identity design using GitHub OIDC instead of long-lived AWS credentials
+- Lambda-backed operational automation for contact-flow association, closure checks, holiday evaluation, routing drift, and audit/alarm handling
-- operational design for safe rollout sequencing, re-apply behavior, destroy gating, and drift review
+- Operational design for safe rollout sequencing, re-apply behavior, destroy gating, and drift review
-- balancing platform standardization with optional layers such as audit operations, migration support, and number-governance modules
+- Balancing platform standardization with optional layers such as audit operations, migration support, and number-governance modules
-- working through real platform constraints such as Connect quota blockers, backend locking changes, IAM hardening, and operator UX clarity
+- Working through real platform constraints such as Connect quota blockers, backend locking changes, IAM hardening, and operator UX clarity

+## Design decisions

+Some of the most important design choices in this repo are:

+- Manifest-driven module selection instead of ad hoc Terraform targeting, so environment intent is explicit and reviewable
+- Capability packs and dependency metadata instead of a flat module list, so optional layers do not become accidental prerequisites
+- GitHub OIDC instead of long-lived AWS credentials, so CI/CD access is short-lived and tied to repo and environment trust
+- A local dashboard that wraps the existing Terraform runner instead of introducing a second deployment engine, so operator UX improves without splitting the source of truth
+- Shared audit and drift patterns that feed CloudWatch, SNS, S3 evidence, and scheduled checks, so observability is treated as part of the platform design rather than an afterthought

+## Challenges addressed

+This repo also reflects several real implementation and operations challenges:

+- Amazon Connect phone-number quota constraints that forced safer optionality and sequencing decisions
+- The need to keep downstream telephony modules modular when core number provisioning is temporarily constrained
+- Migration from deprecated DynamoDB state locking to native S3 lockfiles without breaking active operator workflows
+- Hardening the GitHub execution role so drift detection can read managed resources across Connect, Lambda, CloudWatch, DynamoDB, EventBridge, SSM, and S3
+- Making the deployment dashboard intuitive for both first-time deploys and re-apply/update workflows without overloading the UI

 ## Current state